Bell P-39 Airacobra: Mediterranean

 In North Africa, the 99th Fighter Squadron (also known as the Tuskegee Airmen) transitioned quickly from the P-40 and were assigned P-39s in February 1944, but only flew the type for a few weeks.
 The 99th carried out their duties including supporting Operation Shingle over Anzio as well as missions over the Gulf of Naples in the Airacobra but achieved few aerial victories.

 The major MTO P-39 operators included the 81st and 350th Fighter Groups, both flying the maritime patrol mission from North Africa and on through Italy.
 The 81st transferred to the China Burma India Theater by March 1944 and the 350th began transition to the P-47D in August 1944, remaining in Italy with the 12th Air Force.

 Soviet Union

-The most successful and numerous use of the P-39 was by the Soviet Air Forces.
-They received the considerably improved N and Q models via the Alaska-Siberia ferry route.
-The tactical environment of the Eastern Front did not demand the high-altitude performance the RAF and AAF did.
-The comparatively low-speed, low-altitude nature of most air combat on the Eastern Front suited the P-39's strengths: sturdy construction, reliable radio gear, and adequate firepower.

-Soviet pilots appreciated the cannon-armed P-39 primarily for its air-to-air capability.
-A common Western misconception is that the Bell fighters were used as ground attack aircraft.
-This is because the Soviet term for the mission of the P-39, prikrytiye sukhoputnykh voysk (coverage of ground forces) is commonly translated ground support, but is often taken to mean close air support.
-In Soviet usage, it has a broader meaning.
-Soviet-operated P-39s did make strafing attacks, but it was "never a primary mission or strong suit for this aircraft".
-The Soviets developed successful group aerial fighting tactics for the Bell fighters and scored a surprising number of aerial victories over a variety of German aircraft.
-Soviet P-39s had no trouble dispatching Junkers Ju 87 Stukas or German twin-engine bombers and matched, and in some areas surpassed, early and mid-war Messerschmitt Bf 109s.
-The usual nickname for the Airacobra in the VVS was Kobrushka ("little cobra") or Kobrastochka, a blend of Kobra and Lastochka (swallow), "dear little cobra".